cuny-academic-commons/commons-in-a-box/readme.txt

 == Changelog ==

+= 1.0.12 =
+* Compatibility with WordPress 4.4 and BuddyPress 2.4

 = 1.0.11 =
 * Compatibility with WordPress 4.3 and BuddyPress 2.3
 * Updated plugins: bbPress 2.5.8, BuddyPress Docs 1.8.8, CAC Featured Content 1.0.6, Invite Anyone 1.3.8, More Privacy Options 4.1.1